Direct Costs from Workplace Falls

 Indirect Costs from Workplace Falls

-Indirect costs to the employer for an employee workplace fall includes the hiring, testing, screenings, and training of a new employee temporarily.
-Costs are incurred for time spent in investigations and measure implemented to correct the deficiency, lost of company productivity, repair or replacement of damaged equipment, costs to facilitate lower employee morale, and call-offs.
+Indirect costs to the employer for an employee workplace fall include the hiring, testing, screenings, and training of a new employee temporarily.
+Costs are incurred for time spent in investigations and measure implemented to correct the deficiency, loss of company productivity, repair or replacement of damaged equipment, costs to facilitate lower employee morale, and call-offs.

 Not only does a work injury cost the employer and the employee a lot of money, but also falls impose negatively on the economy.
 As of 2016, close to $70 billion per year throughout the United States was the cost of work-related falls.
 This calculation included workers’ compensation and all medical costs.
 Lawsuits were not calculated into this cost.

 The calculated cost of falls in the workplace on an individual basis calculates to about $38,000.
 Included in this cost were employee wages, productivity loss, drug screens, testing for temporary staff to meet the demand while the injured employee healed, and medical expenses.
 These costs can sore even higher if the employer was found at fault or negligent, and a lawsuit is filed by the employee.
 Employers who put off sending the injured employee for medical treatment the overall cost is higher.

 For example, if an injured employee has a $60,000 accident and injury claim, the total cost to that company could be upwards to $82,000 or more due to a rise in additional insurance premiums.
 When all cost is calculated, the total cost for an individual could be well over $100,000 per employee!